-What are the meditation/mindfulness benefits for children and teens?
+What are the meditation and mindfulness benefits for children and teens?

 We have a collection of research on meditation/mindfulness effects on children on our Research page and please see AJ's article Benefits of Meditation and Mindfulness for Children and Teens.

 Why is it important to work with a "live" meditation expert teacher?

 We are thrilled to see the growing popularity of both meditation and mindfulness.
 Not only has science proven that meditation boosts your health (increasing your immune system while decreasing inflammation), but it also boosts your happiness, your self-control and your ability to better connect with others, which, in turn, makes you more likely to live longer.
 Additionally, the latest research shows that meditation practices actually increase the amount of gray matter in your brain as well as “cortical thickness” (a key feature of individuals who are able to pay attention and focus longer).